life-itself/second-renaissance/content/ecosystem/pip.md

 ![[../assets/Screenshot 2024-04-08 at 15.27.43.png]]

-What follows below is a detailed written "report" on the 2021-2022 mapping work, including background and context. **If you would like simply to discover and explore the ecosystem in a more interactive way, e.g. to get an overview of its key characteristics, and explore a directory and visualisations of organisations within it, please visit this [site](https://secondrenaissance.net/ecosystem/pip-2021).**
+What follows below is a comprehensive written "report" on the 2021-2022 mapping work, including background and context. **If you would like simply to discover and explore the ecosystem in a more interactive way, e.g. to get an overview of its key characteristics, and explore a directory and visualisations of organisations within it, please visit this [site](https://secondrenaissance.net/ecosystem/pip-2021).**

 ## 1. Background: A newly emerging ecosystem